k-stachowiak/game-script/runtime/bif/about.md

 **Note**
  - _?_          ::= any type
  - _numeric_    ::= _integer_ or _real_
+ - _compound_   ::= _array_ or _tuple_

 Also note that some functions return the error code alongside the result as a tuple.
 Although many functions may fail in the runtime (e.g. accessing array element beyond bounds) only some of them handle error codes.
 A rule is followed that the error codes are only returned by the functions of which the correctness cannot be verified beforehand.
-For example client cannot verify whether a string can be parsed to an integer otherwise than trying the call.
+For example client cannot verify whether a string can be parsed to an integer otherwise than trying the call to _parse-int_.
 However client can verify whether access of the i-th element of an array is legal by checking the array's lenght up front.

 Arythmetic functions